ondras/my-mind/README.md

 My Mind
 =======

 My Mind is a web application for creating and managing Mind maps.
 It is free to use and you can fork its source code.
+It is distributed under the terms of the MIT license.

 * [Official web page](http://my-mind.github.io/)
 * [Sample mind map](http://my-mind.github.io/?map=examples/features.mymind) showcasing many features